RichardNk24/react-typescript-test/README.md

 ## Assumptions

 - The discount code pattern is "DISCOUNT2024".
-- The generated mock discount code is "NEWCODE123".
+- The generated discount codes are random alphanumeric strings of 10 characters.

 ## Decisions